 The EIEP has developed processes for the pilot for types of peer review and peer reviewer identification.
 These processes will be reviewed during the progress of the pilot but the Project Team and Working Group, and changes will be made if necessary.
-Comments can be shared with Rachel Marshall, Editorial Lead, Editorial & Methods Department, firstname.lastname@example.org, or Anne Littlewood, CIS representative on the EIEP Working Group, email@example.com
+Comments can be shared with Rachel Marshall, Head of Editorial, Evidence Production & Methods Directorate email@example.com, or Anne Littlewood, CIS representative on the EIEP Working Group, firstname.lastname@example.org

-Once you agree to peer review the search methods for a submission to the EIEP, you will receive an email from an editor in the Central Editorial Service team.
+Once you agree to peer review the search methods for a submission in EM, you will receive an email from a Managing Editor.
 Please address specific questions about the submission to the editor who is managing the submission.

 If you encounter any issues accessing EM or have any login questions, please contact email@example.com